Skip to content

 • Live like a local: Visit local markets and parks.
 You can absorb more of the local culture this way and likely see a more authentic side of the city you’re visiting.

-• Plus, in these settings, you’re more likely to practice local language and customs than if you’re surrounded by other tourists.
+• Also, you're more likely to practice the local language and customs in these settings than if you're with other tourists.

-When Ella and I went to the Salt Flats in Bolivia, we saved hundreds of dollars each day by borrowing rubber boots from our hotel and walking 2.5km out to the Salt Flats.
+When Ella and I went to the Salt Flats in Bolivia, we saved hundreds of dollars each day.
+We borrowed rubber boots from our hotel and walked 2.5km to the Salt Flats.
 It also made for a much more memorable experience.

 • Walk: Exercise, see the city, and save money.
 Win-win-win.